 The Platonic worldview is relevant to the relation conscious-unconscious, because this is how the unconscious two-million-year-old man is thinking.
 It is worthwhile to know how archaic man thinks, and avoid fixation on conscious, linear, and scientific thinking.
 But the Platonic, archetypal, paradigm has introduced the danger of animistic regression.
 It can be forestalled with the introverted trinitarian concept of personal sacrifice, when the power of life is given back to the "gods".
 The Jungian spiritual path involves an archetypal succession of integration.
 But the mystical path demands self-sacrifice, and even self-mortifying practices, rather than one heroic deed after another.
 The combination of the paradigms provides the solution.
 To sink into blessed unconsciousness requires that the individual has first conquered consciousness and achieved psychological emancipation.
 Thus, consciousness sinks into the sea like the sun.

 The psyche functions as if it were an autonomous reality on a par with physical reality.
 It is not required to establish its ontological status in theory.
 The archetype, as such, needn't be defined in metaphysical terms.
 It suffices that the notion is useful and the archetype is experiential.
-The psychic reality status is born out by the presence of autonomous archetypes that seem to function independently of outer reality.
+The psychic reality status depends on the presence of autonomous archetypes that seem to function independently of outer reality.
 If unconscious archetypes behave as deities from the Hellenic age, then we have no other option than to acknowledge this, regardless of the metaphysical grounding of the theory.
 Jung's worldview is monistic, that is, matter and psyche derive from the same underlying reality, the 'unus mundus', which is the abode of "psychoid" archetypes.
 This metaphysical edifice is not indispensable to the notion of a collective unconscious.
 The complementarian perspective does not preclude a psychic existence that is ontically parallel with material reality.
 But we needn't make the assumption that they are essentially the same.
 This avoids the pitfall of materialistic obsession and also the danger of animistic regression.
 Long-standing philosophical and metaphysical quandaries can be resolved.
 We may relinquish contorted and warped philosophical systems, such as physicalism and idealism, that define the one in terms of the other.

 © Mats Winther, 2011